Explore Topics of Interest in Depth

 - If available: most recent standardized testing report (e.g. NWEA/MAP) or results of a state grade-level assessment.

-WEP PreK-Kindergarten courses are at the Amber Tier for eligibility, which is open enrollment.
+CTD courses for students in grades 2 and younger are at the Amber Tier for eligibility, which is open enrollment.
 There are no test scores or further documentation required for participation.
-Please note that successful completion of a WEP PreK-K course does not pre-qualify students to enroll in future classes outside of the Amber Tier.
+Please note that successful completion of a CTD course for students PreK through grade 2 does not pre-qualify students to enroll in future classes outside of the Amber Tier.

-WEP courses for grades 1 and up are at the Emerald Tier for eligibility.
+Weekend Enrichment Program courses for grades 3 and up are at the Emerald Tier for eligibility.
 To qualify for Emerald Tier courses, students must provide one of the following:

 - Achievement of a score of 90th percentile or higher on a nationally normed grade-level assessment in the required qualifying subject area (Verbal or Math) for the desired course; OR